tweag/nickel/rfcs/007-bytecode-interpreter.md

 JavaScript doesn't have one official virtual machine, but rather many different performance-oriented implementations.
-We'll focus on the V8 engine, which is one of the fastest, ubiquitous and most used JavaScript engine.
-V8 is a really complex JIT compiler, which doesn't really fit the model of a basic bytecode interpreter.
+We'll focus on the V8 engine, which is one of the fastest and most used JavaScript engine.
+V8 is a really complex JIT compiler, which doesn't fit the model of a basic bytecode interpreter very well.
 Still, V8 features the Ignition bytecode interpreter as part of its pipeline and implements noteworthy memory representation optimizations.

 #### Memory representation

 V8 uses a technique called _fast properties_ to represent objects.
-One ingredient is in not very different from the technique used in Lua: have an array part for contiguous properties and a dictionary part for the rest.
-We won't expand on the handling of the array part, which is currently useless for Nickel, having a first-class arrays.
+One ingredient is similar to Lua's array representation: have an array part for contiguous properties and a dictionary part for the rest.
+We aren't interested in the array part, since Nickel has separate first-class arrays.

 Closures are represented together with their environment of captured variables, as in most other VMs.
-However, this environment is created eagerly in V8 when the parent function of the closure is created (this is called a _context_).
-It also seems that the whole local environment of the outer scope is kept around and shared by all closures contained in a scope, instead of each closure pulling and copying what it needs from the outer environment.
-The performance profile is thus a bit different than, say, OCaml: V8 might retain more memory alive, in particular with nested callbacks, but it can also save some copying of captured variables.
+However, this environment is created eagerly in V8 when the parent function of the closure is entered (this is called a _context_).
+It also seems that the whole local environment of the outer scope is kept around and shared by all closures contained in a scope, instead of having each closure pulling and copying what it needs from the outer environment.

-V8 keeps the pointer to the closure's environment in a dedicated register (rsx) to access such variables quickly.
+V8 keeps the pointer to the closure's environment in a dedicated register (rsx) to access such variables quickly, as in e.g. OCaml and Haskell.

-The dictionary part isn't necessarily represented as a proper hashtable, because this doesn't play well with [inline caching](https://en.wikipedia.org/wiki/Inline_caching), so V8 tries to avoid them.
-By default, initial properties are inlined as an array in the object's data, and a separate metadata structure - the `HiddenClass` - is used to map names to offsets.
-Accessing inline properties is the fastest, but adding and removing them requires to modify both the object and the `HiddenClass`.
-At some point it can become too costly to keep doing that, so V8 will switch to a standard self-contained key-value map at some point (_slow properties_).
+The dictionary part isn't necessarily represented as a proper hashtable, because this doesn't play well with [inline caching](https://en.wikipedia.org/wiki/Inline_caching).
+Because inline caching is so important in JavaScript's performance, V8 tries to avoid pure dynamic dictionaries.
+By default, initial properties are inlined as an array in the object's data, and a separate metadata structure - the `HiddenClass` - is used to map names to offsets. `HiddenClass`es are a sequence of transition from the initial state of the object (create empty object, insert property `a`, insert property `b`) and determines the layout of the object and how to access inline properties.
+The hypothesis behind inline caching is that the usage site of a properties - say `myparam.fooBar()` - often seems `myparam` values with the same `HiddenClass`, so the code can be specialized to fetch the property at a given offset.
+If the `HiddenClass` is different, the code falls back to a generic (and slow) access pattern.

+However, the `HiddenClass` isn't free to maintain.
+Adding and removing properties requires to modify both the object and the `HiddenClass`.
+At some point it can become too costly to keep doing that, so V8 will switch to a more standard self-contained key-value map at some point (_slow properties_), at the cost of inline caching.

 #### Virtual machine